rougier/scientific-visualization-book/rst/anatomy.rst

    :source:`anatomy/raster-vector.py`). :label:`fig-raster-vector`

-If you want to have some interaction with your figure, you have to combine one of the available interface (see table :ref:`table-interfaces`) with a renderer.
+If you want to have some interaction with your figure, you have to combine one of the available interfaces (see table :ref:`table-interfaces`) with a renderer.
 For example `GTK3Cairo` or `WebAgg`.